estysdesu/jupyter-stack/README.md

-# jupyterStack
+# jupyter-stack

-jupyterStack is a community maintained Jupyter Docker Stack image
+jupyter-stack is a community maintained Jupyter Docker Stack image